 – Bill Gates

 Developing Leadership skills is an integral part of the St. George’s experience.
-From Pre-K to 8th Grade our students are encouraged to discover and develop their unique potential and leadership talents.
+From Pre-K to High School, our students are encouraged to discover and develop their unique potential and leadership talents.
 Our students learn about key leadership traits such as:

 - Conflict Resolution